LT-IntroToAI-SY2526/assignment6-part1-per4-Michael-Stone77/a6_part1_writeup.md

 Why do we split our data into training and testing sets?
 What would happen if we trained and tested on the same data?

 **YOUR ANSWER:**
+We split the data into training and testing data becuase if we did not it would create overly optimistic results that will appear good but when new data s put in, it will struggle to work with it causing big problems for the model.